royby-cyberark/k8s-course/README.md

 ## Changes on EKS
 * Updated the storage.yaml to specify the aws-ebs storage
-* In services.yaml, we now use LoadBalancer as the type - we can do this only in a cloud environment where we have the load balancer.
+* In services.yaml, for the fleetman-webapp service, we now use LoadBalancer as the type - we can do this only in a cloud environment where we have the load balancer.
+  * Removed the NodeIp and updated the type to be LoadBanacer
+* for the queue service (and API gw if relevant): we removed the NodePort, and the node type to a ClusterIP so that the queue is only accessible from the cluster.